chef/chef-web-docs/_vendor/github.com/chef/license-service/docs-chef-io/content/licensing/local_license_service/_index.md

 Chef applications cache license keys that they've received from Local License Service while they're running and must reconnect to Local License Service to retrieve a license key when they restart.
 Local License Service can automatically synchronize commercial licenses from Chef's licensing server (assuming the service has internet connectivity).

+## Compatibility

+The Chef Local License Service can provide licenses to following Chef products:

+- Chef InSpec 6 and greater

 ## Get Chef Local License Service

 Contact [Chef Support](https://community.progress.com/s/products/chef) to gain access to the deployment binaries for this service.